10 Best Personal Development Books for High Achievers Who Want to Realize Meaningful Growth

 by Ken Wilber, et al.

 Okay, so Ken Wilber didn’t actually write this book.
 He had a small team of people write it, and he simply reviewed the process.
-If you’re not familiar with Wilber, he’s considered by many to be America’s foremost philosophers and theorists.
+If you’re not familiar with Wilber, he’s considered by many to be America’s foremost philosopher and theorist.
 Decades of his research and writing led to the development of an Integral Model that encapsulates the critical dimensions of reality into a single framework (called AQAL).

 But that’s all theory.
 Integral Life Practice builds on Wilber’s herculean efforts by creating a blueprint for human development.
 This integral framework is presented in modules like Body, Mind, Spirit, and Shadow.
 You can explore whichever module speaks most to you and then experiment with the litany of practices and methods to expand your mind of what’s possible as you grow your various lines of intelligence.